ultimate271/notes/book/Dragon/The Dragon and the King.md

 in your place.
 At any point, you may return and resume your rule, but now you can take the time off of your weary work like you wanted."

+## The king is excited at the news, and takes his leave
 The king looked back at his people, and stared for a moment.

 "Well, what do you say?"
 The people waited in apprehensive patience.